code-for-venezuela/2019-april-codeathon/README.md

 1. Each team will present a 3 minute demo on their work.
 2. You can record a video and we will present it on site as a part of the final presentations.
 3. **Deadline**: Sunday 14, 4:30pm Pacific Time.
+    1. This deadline applies globally, so mind the timezones and plan your work and submission accordingly.
+    2. If your location, in addition to the global evaluations, offers any kind of prizes locally, you'll have to submit your solutions according to the local schedule to be eligible for that.
+Reach out to your local organizers for details!
 4. **Submission process**:
     1. Use Loom to record the video of the demo: [https://www.useloom.com](https://www.useloom.com)
     2. Post your video to [Slack](https://codeforvenezuela.slack.com/messages/CH5JMFBB2)